Printable Version in PDF Format (Get Adobe Acrobat)

 Definition(s)

-Contract: A written agreement between the University and a sponsor to provide an economic benefit to the sponsor, generally in the form of services, for compensation.
+Contract - A written agreement between the University and a sponsor to provide an economic benefit to the sponsor, generally in the form of services, for compensation.
 The agreement is binding and creates a quid pro quo relationship between the parties.

-Cooperative agreements are distinguished from grants in that they provide for substantial involvement between the Federal awarding agency or pass-through entity and the non-Federal entity in carrying out the activity contemplated by the Federal award.
+Cooperative agreements are distinguished from grants in that they provide for substantial

-Cost Sharing: Sometimes referred to as “matching,” cost sharing is the portion of project costs not borne (reimbursed/funded) by the sponsor.
+Cost Sharing - Sometimes referred to as “matching,” cost sharing is the portion of project costs not borne (reimbursed/funded) by the sponsor.
 Cost sharing falls into one of two categories:

 - Committed Cost Sharing: Cost sharing that is quantified in the proposal budget, budget justification, or stated in award documents.
 Committed Cost Sharing is either: